-He holds a MA Education (Muslim Societies and Civilisations), MTeach (Masters of Teaching) from the University College London, Institute of Education.
-He also holds an MA in International Relations and an MA in Political Sciences from the University of Karachi.
+Faheem holds a MA Education and MTeach (Masters of Teaching) from University College London, Institute of Education.
+In addition, he has an MA in International Relations as well as an MA in Political Sciences from the University of Karachi.
+His research interests include the influence of state policies on history and RE textbooks, online engagement in HE and sensory approaches to the study of past.